metamn/react/content/blog/design-systems/index.md

 This separation of concerns, augmented with strong human discipline makes consistency and scalability achievable across thousands of tokens, components and hundreds of sites and apps.

-## Current tools and processes
+## Tools and processes

 The systematic approach brought by design systems left untouched the tools and processes used in creating digital assets.

 A typical workflow is the same today as it was before design systems.

-Designers use a visual, non-programmable tool like Figma, Sketch, Adobe Illustrator etc. to create the layers of a design system.
+Designers use visual, non-programmable tools like Figma, Sketch, Adobe Illustrator etc. to create the layers of a design system.

+These tools are visualization tools, not decision making tools.

-Due to their tools' simplicity &mdash; they have to build, again, a mental model, even if that model is now small, divided into comprehensible parts.
+When a designer has to make a decision &mdash; to change, extend a design &mdash; again, she has to build a mental model first, even if the model is now smaller due to the design system approach.

-A mental model is error-prone in contrast with a software model where consistency is assured via automated tests and other proven techniques.

-Scaling a company's mental model capacity is only possible by adding more human resources.
+The decision made cannot be proven correct in an objective way like we used to have in software development, or in other exact science.

+Designing with mental models is error-prone.
+Introduces continuous uncertainity.
+And requires human resources to scale.

+The other drawback of the visual, non-programmable design tools is the deliverables they produce.

-More, the outcome of a designer's work needs to be translated to the target medium by developers.
-This process is communication-heavy, error-prone, and far from being real-time.
+The designer's work needs to be further translated to the target medium by developers.
+This process is communication-heavy, error-prone again, and far from being real-time.

 ## Better tools and processes